 Some seasoned investors look to invest in art as a part of their diversification and wealth management strategy.
 But it’s important to understand that investing in collectibles like art is generally considered a high-risk venture.

-First, art prices can be unpredictable – for instance, the value of your art asset can go up or down based on a number of factors such as changing tastes as well as the artist’s reputation.
+First, art prices can be unpredictable – for instance, the value of your art asset can go up or down based on a number of factors such as changing taste as well as the artist’s reputation.

 Second, art is considered an illiquid asset since it could take some time before you find the right market and buyer.